jsjoeio/joeprevite.com/content/blog/2020-02-08-create-a-github-pr-template/index.md

 PR Templates are one of my favorite features.
 I can't remember when I first learned about them but essentially, it's a template which appears when someone opens a pull request on your project.
 This comes in handy for projects with multiple contributors.

+If you prefer to learn by watching, you can find this on [egghead](https://egghead.io/lessons/github-create-a-github-pr-template?af=fd8rz3).

 Here's how you can set it up:

 1. Create a `.github` directory at the root of your project